Learn the basics of what OpenTok is and how it works.

 This topic includes the following sections:

 Looking for code?
-Understanding how the OpenTok platform works is extremely helpful for building OpenTok applications, but if you'd rather dive into some code and start building before learning the core concepts, check out our Getting Started page.
+Understanding how the OpenTok platform works is extremely helpful for building OpenTok applications, but if you'd rather dive into some code and start building before learning the core concepts, check out our Tutorials.

 The OpenTok platform makes it easy to embed real-time, high-quality interactive video, messaging, screen-sharing, and more into web and mobile apps.
 The platform includes client libraries for web, iOS and Android as well as server-side SDKs and a REST API.
 OpenTok uses WebRTC for audio-video communications.